colinsr/hugo/content/post/javascript-reverse-string.md

 With that out of the way we can implement this without using a built in function.
 Here, we're going to be iterating over the chars in the string and prepending each char to the existing reversed string.
-We'll start with an empty string for our reversed string, and loop through each letter in the string prepending it to our reversed string one leter at a time.
+We'll start with an empty string for our reversed string, and loop through each letter in the string prepending it to our reversed string one letetr at a time.
 We could use our go to `for(var i = 0;i < string.length; i++){ }` syntax as our loop construct, but if we did we'd be missing out on some of the newer ES2015 features available to use in the `for...of` loop.
 I like the syntax of this looping construct better, it exposes us to less typos/errors in our loop construction.
 What if we were to use a greater than instead of a less than?
 Or if we used the wrong variable to grab the length?